osvik/alt-tag-manager/README.md

-# Code-based tag manager
+# Alternative code-based tag manager

-Script to help me organise the tracking in my websites without using a Tag Manager.
+Script to help organizing visitor tracking in my websites without using a Tag Manager.

 ## Why?

-It's an **experiment**, not ready to use in production yet, but:
+It's an **experiment** and:

 - It’s **lightweight**.
 The web pages load faster and spend less battery and resources.
 An empty tag manager:
   - GTM has 102KB, 40KB tranfered.